Large Language Model Evaluation via Matrix Nuclear-Norm: Experiments of Large Language Models

 \subsubsection{Scaling Law of Matrix Nuclear-Norm}

 To affirm Matrix Nuclear-Norm's efficacy as an evaluative metric, we evaluated Cerebras-GPT models on four datasets including dolly-15k, Wikipedia, openwebtext2, and hh-rlhf comparing Matrix Nuclear-Norm, matrix entropy, perplexity, and loss.
-Results, detailed in Table \ref{tab:four-dataset-gpt} (Appendix), demonstrate Matrix Nuclear-Norm's consistent decrease with model size enlargement, signifying better data compression and information processing in larger models.
-This trend (see in Figure \ref{fig:Matrix Nuclear-Norm-gpt-fig}) validates Matrix Nuclear-Norm's utility across the evaluated datasets.
+As shown in Table \ref{tab:four-dataset-gpt}, Matrix Nuclear-Norm decreases consistently with model size, indicating better data compression and processing in larger models.
+This trend (Figure \ref{fig:Matrix Nuclear-Norm-gpt-fig}) validates Matrix Nuclear-Norm's utility across datasets.
 Notably, anomalies at the 2.7B and 13B highlight areas needing further exploration.

-\subsubsection{Relationship of Benchmark INDICATORS}
+\subsubsection{Relationship of Benchmark Indicators}

 Findings indicate the efficacy of the Matrix Nuclear-Norm as a metric for evaluating LLM, as shown in Table \ref{tab:Three-dataset-gpt} (Appendix), there is an overall downward trend in Matrix Nuclear-Norm values with increasing model sizes, signifying enhanced compression efficiency.
 However, notable anomalies at the 2.7B and 13B checkpoints suggest that these specific model sizes warrant closer examination.
 Despite these discrepancies, the Matrix Nuclear-Norm consistently demonstrates superior computational efficiency and accuracy compared to traditional metrics, highlighting its promising applicability for future model evaluations.